-To view MPE data in a MIDI clip, first enter Clip View by double-clicking on a clip, then click on the Note Expression Tab or use the key command ALT-3(PC) / ALT-3(Mac) to open the Expression Editors at the bottom of Clip View.
+To view MPE data in a MIDI clip, first enter Clip View by double-clicking on a clip, then click on the Note Expression Tab or use the key command ALT-3(Win) / ALT-3(Mac) to open the Expression Editors at the bottom of Clip View.
 Four of the five MPE parameters are contained in their own expression lane: Slide, Pressure, Velocity, and Release Velocity.
 By default, only Slide and Pressure are shown.
 Envelopes for the fifth parameter, Pitch, are displayed on top of their corresponding notes in the MIDI Note Editor.

 Each expression lane can be shown or hidden via the lane selector toggle buttons at the left.
 Underneath the lane selector toggle buttons, a triangular toggle button allows showing/hiding all enabled lanes at once.